 Generally speaking, performance or production oriented planners, especially public relations practitioners who are using a first or second phase approach to public relations, are likely to prefer the first approach and to emphasize task-oriented planning.
 Third-phase public relations practitioners and relationship-builders are more likely to use the second approach.

 Regardless of which approach is used, the end result of this step in tactical planning is a list of objectives the organization will attempt to achieve.
-However, given the wide variety of tasks/relationships that may be included in this list and the differing degrees of complexity that they're likely to have, a grid format is no longer suited to reporting the plan.
-From this point on, it may be far more effective to use a page by page planning format in which each objective is placed on a separate page and questions 12-15 are answered in whatever length and detail is required without worrying about the fact that the plans for meeting some objectives will be longer than others.
+However, given the wide variety of tasks/relationships that may be included in this list and the differing degrees of complexity that they're likely to have, a grid format is no longer well-suited for further developing and reporting on the plan.
+It would probably be far more effective to use a page by page planning format in which each objective is placed on a separate page and questions 12-15 are answered in whatever length and detail is required without worrying about the fact that the plans for meeting some objectives will be longer than others.

 12. What specific actions or messages will lead to achieving this objective?

-This is a deceptively short and simple question that really requires multiple answers and may involve far more members of the organization than the public relations staff if the actions that appear to be needed involve more than communication activities, require large expenditures of time and/or money, or if they will require any changes in established policies and procedures.
+This is a deceptively short and simple question that actually requires multiple answers and will certainly involve getting input from many more members of your organization's management team than the public relations staff alone.
+This will be especially true if any of the proposals involve activities that go beyond communication, require large expenditures of time and/or money, or require changes in established organizational policies and procedures.

-Planning the communication aspects alone can be an enormous task requiring that media choices andformats be specified down to the level of identifying a spokesperson, selecting styles, tones, themes, and linked appeals, as well as message content.
-And, each of these decisions needs to take into account all available information about the audience's media preferences special interests, and issues or appeals that are of particular concern to them as shown in their responses to questions 5 and 6 in the strategic planning process.
+Planning the communication aspects alone can be an enormous task.
+It requires that media choices and formats be specified down to the level of identifying a spokesperson, selecting styles, tones, themes, and linked appeals, as well as developing message content.
+And, each of these decisions needs to take into account all available information about the target audience's media preferences, special interests, and current issues or appeals that are of particular concern to them, information which you will have gathered from their responses to questions 5 and 6 in the strategic planning process.

 13. What resources will be needed for these tasks?

-This is another deceptively simple question that may take a lot of time and effort to fully answer.
-However, honest and realistic estimates of thepersonnel, time, equipment, and money required to achieve each objective let planners compare the expected effort and expense of completing the project with the likely outcome, a rudimentary cost-benefit analysis.
+This is another deceptively simple question that may take a lot more time and effort than you expect.
+However, honest and realistic estimates of the personnel, time, equipment, and out-of-pocket expenses required to achieve each objective will let you as a planner - and, more importantly, the management team - compare the expected effort and expense of completing each project with its likely outcome, essentially, a rudimentary cost-benefit analysis.
 It also helps with scheduling and work assignments when/if the project is actually undertaken.
 For both reasons it's important to estimate the necessary resources as accurately as possible.

-Resource estimates need to include routine staff time and effort plus everyday office expenses such as postage and copying in addition to obvious and extraordinary expenses such as hiring freelancers, purchasing materials or outside services, or renting special equipment.
+Resource estimates need to include routine staff time and effort plus everyday office expenses such as postage and copying in addition to obvious and extraordinary expenses such as hiring freelancers, purchasing materials, contracting for outside services, and renting special equipment or a particular venue.
 When appropriate, estimates should be reported on both a per instance basis and as a total cost over the life of the plan.

-A weekly employee newsletter, for instance, that appears to be a bargain when described on a per issue basis as costing $1,200 for printing and 75 hours of staff time may look very different to management when it's annual printing costs are reported as $62,400 and it's staff-time is described as 3900 person-hours per year, essentially the entire work time of two full-time employees.
-It will appear even more costly when the salaries of the two relatively inexperienced pubic relations staff members (say $50,000 plus fringe benefits) and other incidentals are included.
-This so-called "bargain" newsletter is actually costing almost $150,000 per year.
+For instance, a weekly employee newsletter that appears to be a bargain when described on a per issue basis as costing $1,200 for printing and 75 hours of staff time may look very different to management when it's annual printing costs are reported as $62,400 and it's staff-time is described as 3900 person-hours per year, essentially the entire work time of two full-time employees.
+It will appear even more costly when the salaries of the two relatively low-level pubic relations staff members (say $80,000 each plus fringe benefits) and other incidentals are included.
+This so-called "bargain" newsletter is actually costing more than $223,000 per year.